Patrick McHenry: Payday lenders

 McHenry supported a 2020 rule change by the Trump administration whereby payday lenders would no longer have to check whether prospective borrowers can afford to repay high-interest loans.

 2020 presidential election

 McHenry did not join the majority of Republican members of Congress who sided with the Trump campaign's attempts to overturn the 2020 United States presidential election.
-He voted in favor of certifying both Arizona's and Pennsylvania's votes in the 2021 United States Electoral College vote count.
+He voted to certify Arizona's and Pennsylvania's votes in the 2021 United States Electoral College vote count.

+Speaker pro tempore

+On October 3, 2023, McHenry was appointed as Speaker pro tempore of the United States House of Representatives, after a successful motion to vacate led to the removal of Kevin McCarthy from the speakership.
+Subsequently, he ordered that former speaker of the House Nancy Pelosi vacate one of her offices in the U.S. Capitol building.
+On October 4, the former majority leader, Steny Hoyer, was also ordered to vacate his Capitol Hill hideaway office.
+McHenry served as Speaker pro tempore until October 25, when Mike Johnson was elected as Speaker.

+On December 5, 2023, McHenry announced that he would not seek reelection in 2024.
+McHenry had previously announced running for reelection for an 11th term in October following the elections for a new speaker in the House.